-Tom Brady’s mere sit-in in the Raiders’ coaching booth as a minority owner made plenty of headlines this past week.
-Analysts are now adamant that the former QB needs to pick a lane, either stick with his NFL on Fox gig or ride with the Silver and Black.
+Tom Brady’s mere sit-in in the Raiders’ coaching booth as a minority owner ruffled more than a few feathers this past week.
+Fans and pundits alike are now adamant that the former QB needs to pick a lane … either stick with his NFL on Fox gig or ride with the Silver and Black.

 Advertisement

-The worry is that Brady could pick up on other teams’ playbooks during production meetings as a Fox commentator and feed that intel back to the Raiders coaches, a clear conflict of interest.
-Shannon Sharpe seems to be riding that same wave.
+The worry is that Brady could pick up on other teams’ playbooks during production meetings as a Fox commentator and feed that intel back to the Raiders coaches, which is, ding ding, a clear conflict of interest.
+Shannon Sharpe is also riding that same wave.

 The Raiders are set to host the Bears in Week 4, by the way, but the newly appointed head coach Ben Johnson isn’t losing sleep over the so-called conflict Brady brings to the table.
-He said that whatever he shares in a production meeting with Brady wouldn’t exactly be top-secret, since most things can be seen by opposing teams (and anyone) once the game tape is out anyway.
+Johnson said that whatever he shares in a production meeting with Brady wouldn’t exactly be top-secret, adding that most things can be seen and examined by opposing teams (and anyone) once the game tape is out anyway.
 Still, analysts like Shannon Sharpe aren’t budging.

 “If (watching film) is all that matters, why did they Spygate?
 If it didn’t matter, you [can just] watch film, so why did they do that?”
 Sharpe asked.